 7 Things to Consider Before Hiring in Brazil

-This article will give you an overview of the hiring process in Brazil, including its costs and legal aspects.
+This article gives an overview of the hiring process in Brazil, including related costs and legal aspects

-It is very common to hear foreigners businessmen saying that workforce in Brazil is very expensive.
-This is true, but not because Brazilian people, in general, make a lot of money, but because there are many aspects involving the hiring process.
+It is very common to hear foreign business owners saying that the workforce in Brazil is very expensive.
+This is true, but not because Brazilian people make a lot of money, but because there are many other costs related to hiring and employment.

-Issued in 1943, the Consolidation of Labor laws regulated labor relations, with the creation of an established workday and resting hours.
-Since its creation, employers must follow its denominations when hiring an employee.
+Issued in 1943, the Consolidation of Labour laws, known as CLT regulated labour relations, with the creation of an established workday and resting hours.
+Since its creation, employers must follow its denominations when hiring employees.

-However, the expenses involved in the hiring process are not only those established by the Consolidation of Labor Laws.
-There are also the benefits that are already expected by the employee and that will definitely contribute to which job he/she is going to choose, such as health care or day care assistance.
+However, the expenses involved in the hiring process are not only those established by the Consolidation of Labour Laws.
+There are also the benefits that are expected by the employee and that will definitely contribute to which job they are going to choose, such as health care or day care assistance.

 1. Usual working week

-According to the Brazilian law, no one can work more than 44 hours/ week and the ideal is that the person would work 8 hours/day, on a Monday to Friday basis, and then 4 hours on Saturdays.
-Many companies do not require its employees to work on Saturdays, so the workday would exceed the 8 hours.
+According to Brazilian law, individuals cannot work more than 44 hours per week and the ideal is that an individual would work 8 hours per day, from Monday to Friday, in addition they would work 4 hours on Saturdays.
+Many companies do not require their employees to work on Saturdays, so the workday would exceed the 8 hours.

 Some occupations allow employees to work only 6 hours a day.
 This is the case of telephone operators and receptionists.